Docker

 Section titled “Running on a VPS?”See Hetzner (Docker VPS) and Docker VM Runtime for shared VM deployment steps including binary baking, persistence, and updates.

-gateway itself stays on the host.
-This gives you a hard wall around untrusted or
+containers while the gateway itself stays on the host.
+This gives you a hard wall

-multi-tenant agent sessions without containerizing the entire gateway.
+around untrusted or multi-tenant agent sessions without containerizing the entire

 Sandbox scope can be per-agent (default), per-session, or shared.
 Each scope